silvio/docker-languagetool/readme.md

 One can use them using web browser plugin "Local server (localhost)" setting by running:

     docker run -d --name languagetool -p 127.0.0.1:8081:8010 -v `pwd`/ngrams:/ngrams:ro --restart=unless-stopped kelvinstuten/languagetool-arm

+## Credits

+This version is based on the version of [silvio/docker-languagetool](https://github.com/silvio/docker-languagetool) but modified to run on ARM devices like the Raspberry Pi.